dburr/BOMAAB/README.md

 In the [APP Store Reporting Instructions](http://www.apple.com/itunesnews/docs/AppStoreReportingInstructions.pdf) Apple provides the link to the Autoingestion class.
 This Java class will be used to download the daily reports, which are initially stored as a CSV file and imported later into a MySQL database.

 Autoingestion.class now requires that the iTunes Connect username and password be placed in a properties file.
-Create a file "Autoingestion.properties" with the following contents:
+Create a file `Autoingestion.properties` with the following contents:

 ```